Most web automation tool comparisons treat page volume as a footnote. It isn't.

 How much does web scraping cost?

 It depends on volume and tool choice, but the honest answer is that the subscription price is rarely the whole number.
 At under 1,000 pages/day, free tiers from ParseHub, Octoparse, and TinyFish cover most use cases at zero cost.
-At 5,000 pages/day, expect $15–100/month depending on whether targets require managed access handling.
+At 5,000 pages/day, expect $15–100/month depending on whether you need strict access handling.
 At 50,000 pages/day, total cost including infrastructure and proxy fees typically runs $2,000–5,600/month depending on tool and proxy requirements — and if you're on a self-hosted setup, add engineering maintenance time on top of that.
 The full formula is: tool subscription + proxy costs + (engineering hours × hourly rate).
 Teams that only look at the subscription line consistently underestimate real cost by 2–3x.

 What counts as a "page" for automation tool pricing?